 There is no specific advice in the National Curriculum about teaching gender equality in schools, but the section on Citizenship education encompasses the areas of liberty, respect, human rights and law.
 Gender equality issues are a perfect example for children to get their teeth into these concepts.

-In addition, the format of 2020 Dreams Gender Equality Workshops will also help young people to develop a mature approach to tackling emotive issues.
-This supports the government’s citizenship aims, in particular the aim for secondary school students to develop, “skills to research and interrogate evidence, debate and evaluate viewpoints, present reasoned arguments and take informed action.”
+In addition, the format of 2020 Dreams Genders Equality Workshops will also help young people to develop a mature approach to tackling emotive issues.
+This supports the government’s citizenship aims, in particular, the aim for secondary school students to develop, “skills to research and interrogate evidence, debate and evaluate viewpoints, present reasoned arguments and take informed action.”

 How Do 2020 Dreams Teach About Gender Equality in Schools?

-Students will also get plenty of opportunity to participate in thought-provoking debate on gender issues, using their own experiences and the information learned to generate their own ideas about how to tackle inequality.
+Students will also get plenty of opportunities to participate in a thought-provoking debate on gender issues, using their own experiences and the information learned to generate their own ideas about how to tackle inequality.